|

 Supplementary Services

-Extended Hours: Both provide pre-market and after-hours trading, though Public requires Premium
+Extended Hours: Both have pre-market and after-hours stock trading, though Public requires

-for it.
+Premium for it.
 Crypto is 24/7 at both.
-Robinhood has 24/7 trading for some stocks.
+Robinhood offers 24/7 trading on some securities.

 IPO Access: Only Robinhood.